 Learning that resistance was indeed possible was an invaluable dimension of my education, and I later realized that no matter how much may have been lacking in the curriculum, I was extremely fortunate to have experienced education as resistance to the established order during the very earliest period of my formal schooling.

 By the time I realized that there were major lacunae in my education and that I would have to leave Birmingham to address them, I had already developed a political sensibility and—thanks to my teachers (and my mother, who was also a teacher)—a desire to pursue education as a force for radical transformation.
-Thus, being exposed to such figures as Marx and Freud in the New York high school I attended—and acquiring deeper understandings of history, both of the United States and the world, that were radically different from the content of our racially biased textbooks in Birmingham—was precisely what I needed at that point in my life.“What has been a consistent theme in my life has been the convergence of academic knowledge and knowledge generated in the course of actively struggling for radical change.”
+Thus, being exposed to such figures as Marx and Freud in the New York high school I attended—and acquiring deeper understandings of history, both of the United States and the world, that were radically different from the content of our racially biased textbooks in Birmingham—was precisely what I needed at that point in my life.

 Though learning French, which later led to an abiding interest in French literature, philosophy and culture, was serendipitous (the two years of intensive study of French in high school were required as a result of my lack of foreign language study in Alabama), it made me realize that I was more interested in the humanities than the sciences.